 - RA 07h 38m 06s, dec.
 38° 53’ 00”

-A quick hop southwards into Lynx will take us to a distant globular cluster known as the Intergalactic Wanderer, as it was originally believed to be located outside the gravitational influence of the Milky Way (something we now know to be untrue).
+A quick hop southwards into Lynx will take us to a distant globular cluster known as the Intergalactic Wanderer (one of our favourite globular clusters), as it was originally believed to be located outside the gravitational influence of the Milky Way (something we now know to be untrue).

 Discovered by William Herschel in December 1788, this cluster is one the remotest globulars ever found, at a distance of 182,000 lightyears.
 Look for it 7° to the north of mag. +1.6 Castor (Alpha (α) Geminorum).
 It’s a difficult object in a 4-inch telescope, but a 10-inch or larger will reveal its condensed core and patchy halo.

 The Eskimo Nebula

 - RA 07h 29m 12s, dec.
 20° 55’ 00”